 A requesting utility having a major emergency and in need of the Company's assistance may make a request for assistance.
-Emergency Management will facilitate and coordinate the activation of mutual assistance with the approval of the Executive Officer On-Call, Incident Commander, Chief Operations Officer, and/or an authorized Officer of the Company.
-The Emergency Management department maintains checklists and other documents for requesting and responding to requests for mutual assistance.
-A copy of each MAA is on file with the Emergency Management department.
+Emergency Management facilitates and coordinate the activation of mutual assistance with the approval of the Executive Officer On-Call, Incident Commander, Chief Operations Officer, and/or an authorized Officer of the Company.

+Emergency Management keeps a copy of each MAA on file and maintains checklists and other documents for requesting and responding to requests for mutual assistance.